dbh/az-104-reference/az_networking/config_virt_net/az_virt_net_config.md

   * provision/manage VPNs
   * link VNets w other VNets
   * link VNets with on-prem infra (hybrid / cross premises solutions)
-* each VNet has on CIDR block
+* each VNet has own CIDR block
 * can be linked to other
     * VNets
     * on-prem networks